-In [16], a system was proposed to find the best route for wheelchair users based on minimal changes in direction.
+Megalingam et al. [15], proposed a system to find the best route for wheelchair users based on minimal changes in direction.
 The algorithm suggested is called Location-Aware and Remembering Navigation (LARN) and it depends on Dijkstra's algorithm to find the optimal path.
-The study carried out in [17] introduced a new method for dynamically changing the navigation path indoors.
+The study carried out in [16] introduced a new method for dynamically changing the navigation path indoors.
 The proposed algorithm was named FPP and combined its internal path information and interior information.
 The FPP algorithm was compared with those of Dijkstra and Elastic and the results showed that FPP can provide the shortest route for in-house navigation faster than the other two algorithms.
-In a paper of 2017 [18], indoor navigation was studied in order to reduce the time required that the user needs to get to its destination, using algorithm A. The first chapter of the paper was devoted to a detailed presentation of A algorithm, while in the second one, the authors successfully demonstrated why the A algorithm is better than Dijkstra algorithms for indoor navigation with barriers.
-Comparing A and Dijkstra for indoor navigation, A achieves better results through heuristic searches and delivers the best results faster.
+Goel, et al. [17], studied indoor navigation in order to reduce the time required for a user to get to its destination, using algorithm A\.
+The first section of the paper was devoted to a detailed presentation of A\ algorithm, while in the second one, the authors successfully demonstrated why the A\ algorithm is better than Dijkstra algorithm for indoor navigation with barriers.
+Comparing A\ and Dijkstra for indoor navigation, A\ achieves better results through heuristic searches and delivers better results faster.

 Following the previous studies, in this section we will present similar projects to GuideMe.
 Indoo.rs and San Francisco International Airport worked together to create an app for visually impaired passengers.
 The Entrepreneurshipin-Residence (EIR) project is an Edwin M. Lee collaboration with the White House and other San Francisco business partners.
-At the beginning of 2014, they chose to help the San Francisco Airport (SFO) create a tool to assist blind and visually impaired travelers [19].
-Recommendation ITU-T F.921 [20] sets out how audio-based network navigation systems can be designed to ensure that they are dedicated and responsive to the needs of people with visual impairments.
+At the beginning of 2014, they chose to help the San Francisco Airport (SFO) create a tool to assist blind and visually impaired travelers [18].
+Recommendation ITU-T F.921 [19] sets out how audio-based network navigation systems can be designed to ensure that they are dedicated and responsive to the needs of people with visual impairments.
 The aim is to provide network visual system designers with the audio data they need in the early stages of development to anticipate and overcome any constraints and obstacles that prevent vision impaired users from making full use of the built environment.
-The purpose of [21] was to implement a module-based application developed in the context of preliminary projects for the mobile mass market, Through an appropriate user interface that responds to the needs of the visually impaired, the blind user should be able to use public transport independently in a secure manner and navigate complex public transport terminals.
-The system combined real-time communication to and from public transport vehicles with precise positioning and guidance while it also provides additional navigation assistance.
+The purpose of [20] was to implement a module-based application developed in the context of preliminary projects for the mobile mass market.
+Through an appropriate user interface that responds to the needs of the visually impaired, the blind user should be able to use public transport independently in a secure manner and navigate complex public transport terminals.
+The system combines real-time communication to and from public transport vehicles with precise positioning and guidance while it also provides additional navigation assistance.